 We have non-cancellable contractual agreements primarily related to leases and other purchase obligations.
 As of December 31, 2023, future payments on our operating leases were \$45.0 million.
-See Note 4, "Leases," to our audited consolidated financial statements included in this prospectus.
-We also have minimum outstanding purchase obligations of \$7.1 million in 2024, \$7.3 million in 2025 and \$7.5 million in 2026, due under software license agreements, of which the majority relates to our three-year AWS Enterprise agreement.
+See Note 4, "Leases," to our consolidated financial statements included in our Annual Report on Form 10-K. We also have minimum outstanding purchase obligations of \$7.1 million in 2024, \$7.3 million in 2025 and \$7.5 million in 2026, due under software license agreements, of which the majority relates to our three-year AWS Enterprise agreement.